 - Does it employ hover states for greater affordance?

-- How does color and behavior reinforce the brand?
+- How does color and behavior provide affordance and reinforce the brand?

 Imagine this prototype—can you envision how such simple parameters might define interactions?
-Before we get too granular within an imaginary interface, let’s step back outside for a moment and think about how we might design a fence in the real world.
+Before we get too granular within an imaginary interface, let’s step back for a moment and think about how we might design a fence in the real world.

 - The placement of corner posts could be determined purely on property lines or through specific requirements based on the needs of the owner.

 - The height of the fence, and its types of rails or wires, could be designed based on security requirements, or based purely on style.

-These specific choices define how, say, a fence can keep sheep grazing within a field; or one that protects property in the midst of urban renewal; or one that surrounds a house at the end of a cul-de-sac.
+These specific choices define how, say, a fence can keep sheep grazing within a field; or one that protects a business in the midst of urban renewal; or one that surrounds a house at the end of a cul-de-sac.

 Human Centered Design

 Back to one of our fence examples: let’s say sheep are now grazing behind an elegant, rustic, utilitarian, wire fence with wooden posts.
 You’ve designed the perfect experience to meet the particular needs of your customer, and she is ecstatic with the outcomes of her sheep not roaming into traffic, an aesthetic that matches her existing ranch and 3. an environmental marker that provides a clear indication of her most southern property line.

 Good thing you spoke with her upfront and didn’t rely on what your colleagues imagined she wanted.
 Don’t pat yourself on the back for long.
 The real world might not change too often, but as people engage with interactive spaces, priorities and needs can shift on a dime.